KushalRegmi61/MEDHA_Enterprises/README.md

-# **JAMUNA | SUPPLIERS**
+# **MEDHA | ENTERPRISES**
 ## *"Luxury for your bathroom, ease for your life!"*

-Welcome to the **Jamuna Suppliers Online Shop**, your ultimate hub for premium bathroom fittings and home improvement essentials.
+Welcome to the **MEDHA ENTERPRISES Online Shop**, your ultimate hub for premium bathroom fittings and home improvement essentials.
 As Nepal's trusted reseller of Topsan products, we focus on quality, style, and customer satisfaction.

 ---